hstreamdb/cloud-docs/docs/manage-streams/stream-details.md

 The metrics of the stream include (with last 5 minutes as an example), from left to right:

-1. The **Requests** chart shows the number of requests to the stream in the last 5 minutes.
+1. The **Append requests** chart shows the number of requests to the stream in the last 5 minutes.
-2. The **Failed Requests** chart shows the number of failed requests to the stream in the last 5 minutes.
+2. The **Failed append requests** chart shows the number of failed requests to the stream in the last 5 minutes.
-3. The **Requests Rate** chart shows the number of requests to the stream per second in the last 5 minutes.
+3. The **Append requests throughout** chart shows the number of requests to the stream per second in the last 5 minutes.
-4. The **Records Rate** chart shows the number of records to the stream per second in the last 5 minutes.
+4. The **Append records throughout** chart shows the number of records to the stream per second in the last 5 minutes.
-5. The **Bytes Rate** chart shows the number of bytes to the stream per second in the last 5 minutes.
+5. The **Append Bytes throughout** chart shows the number of bytes to the stream per second in the last 5 minutes.

 ### View stream subscriptions